He was aware that he was still a child: Genesis and staff

+Writing

 In the episode's original script, the first Rei clone, who in the final version is strangled and killed by Naoko, survives and awakens in a Nerv control room.
-The Proposal document does not mention the Katsuragi research group with which Misato goes to Antarctica, nor Misato's past, while in the final version it is revealed Misato suffered and later recovered from aphasia but not how she recovered.
+The Proposal document does not mention the Katsuragi research group with which Misato goes to Antarctica, nor Misato's past; Misato suffered and later recovered from aphasia in the final version, but it's unclear how she recovered.
 The original scenario also mentions a discovery of ancient ruins at a place named Arqa (アルカ, Aruka); according to the academic Taro Igarashi, Arqa ruins possibly become Nerv's base in the final script, which Fuyutsuki describes as a perfectly round cave.
 For Igarashi, this means the geofront is "some sort of ancient ruin" itself.
-The Institute for Artificial Evolution was supposed to be located in the underground geofront, home of Nerv, while in the final version, its headquarters is moved to the shores of Lake Ashi.
+The Institute for Artificial Evolution was supposed to be located in the underground geofront, home of Nerv, while in the final version, its headquarters are moved to the shores of Lake Ashi.
 The institute was conceived as an entity still active in 2015 that is independent of Nerv, rather than as a predecessor organization to Nerv, like Gehirn.
 The presentation document describes the Human Instrumentality Project as an attempt to acquire godlike power and a forbidden fruit; according to Evangelion Chronicle, an official encyclopedia on the series, this description alludes to "scientific arrogance".
-Instrumentality was supposed to recreate a perfect being, freeing man from original sin and curses; according to Evangelion Chronicle, the perfect being in the original scenario could relate to the character Rei Ayanami.
-The Proposal document also mentions Gendo runs the Human Instrumentality Project, but in the final version it is unclear whether the project is his idea or not.
-Lorenz Keel is introduced before Fuyutsuki, which shows his importance to the Gainax's original scenario.
-Fuyutsuki's introduction page, on the other hand, is simple and there is no mention of his past with Gendo.
+Instrumentality was supposed to recreate a perfect being, freeing man from original sin and curses; according to Evangelion Chronicle, the perfect being in the original scenario could relate to the character of Rei Ayanami.
+The Proposal document also mentions that Gendo runs the Human Instrumentality Project, but it is unclear whether the project is his idea or not in the final version.
+Lorenz Keel is introduced before Fuyutsuki, which shows his importance to Gainax's original scenario.
+Fuyutsuki's introduction page, on the other hand, is simple, and there is no mention of his past with Gendo.